-The Learning Hub has books and journals, many of which are on-line, to help you improve your study technique.
+The Learning Resource Centre has books and journals, many of which are on-line, to help you improve your study technique.
 The Learning Hub staff based at Skipton are available to help you to find online resources too and can be contacted by email learninghub@craven-college.ac.uk or telephone 01756 693818.
 Help is also available from the Specialist Learning Support Centre, ask your Course Tutor about this.

 If you think you may have a specific learning difficulty such as Dyslexia your Course Tutor may suggest that you are assessed for this.
+Students qualifying for the Disabled Students' Allowance can receive extra study support.